 The hamsters of Hong Kong offer a cautionary COVID tale

-Hamsters can infect people with COVID which then goes on to spread among the human population – that's the assertion in a new study about the events of mid-January when Hong Kong announced that at least three cases of COVID were linked to hamsters in a pet store.
+Hamsters can infect people with the coronavirus, which then goes on to spread among the human population — that's the assertion in a new study about the events of mid-January, when Hong Kong announced that at least three cases of COVID-19 were linked to hamsters in a pet store.

 It's not that surprising that animals can be infected by people, Leo Poon, professor of public health at the University of Hong Kong and one of the authors of the hamster study, tells NPR.
 But he was surprised to see the virus then spill back into people from a newly identified animal source and cause human-to-human transmission, he says.